hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 These brushes are used for painting color attributes within sculpt mode.

 :doc:`/sculpt_paint/sculpting/tools/paint`
-   Paints on the active color attribute.
+   Paint on the vertices of your mesh via color attributes.

 :doc:`/sculpt_paint/sculpting/tools/smear`
-   Smears the colors of the active color attribute.
+   Smears the vertex colors via color attributes.

 Gesture Tools
 =============